 Because your social media icons are going to steer your audience outside of your website, it can cost you traffic, increasing bounce rates and hurt results, which is why we recommend putting your social media icons in the footer of your site.
 That way, website visitors have probably already explored your site for a while before they find the social icons, causing less skewed data to your metrics.

-According to Hubspot, people can recall up to 65% of information that is visually depicted for a period of 72 hours vs only 10% of information they hear for the same period of time.
-With 37% of the population being visual learners, featuring high quality photos and logos will help your audience gauge your brand and content more easily.
+According to Hubspot, people can recall up to 65% of information that is visually depicted for a period of 72 hours vs only 10% of the information they hear for the same period of time.
+With 37% of the population being visual learners, featuring high-quality photos and logos will help your audience gauge your brand and content more easily.